 I'm a former stay-at-home mom and wife to Ray for 37 years.
-I have two daughters, Kelly 33 and Denise 31 and a grandson, Wesley 1.
-I also have four, four-legged children who keep things interesting at our house; Abby Rose, a black cocker spaniel who is 10; Cooper, a chocolate lab who is 7; Dillon, a chocolate lab who is 6; Kobe, a blond cocker spaniel who is 5.
+I have two daughters, Kelly 34 and Denise 32 and a grandson, Wesley 1.
+I also have three, four-legged children who keep things interesting at our house; Cooper, a chocolate lab who is 7; Dillon, a chocolate lab who is 6; Kobe, a blond cocker spaniel who is 5.
 All of them are resuce dogs.
 I have three grand dogs, Montgomery, Truman and Tyson.
 I'm a demo for Stampin' Up!.
 If you ever need any Stampin' Up! supplies send me an e-mail and I will be happy to assist you!
 My name on SplitCoastStampers is Craftymomto2.

 CROCK POT OR OVEN chart.
 Crock pots are great for summer and Fall so you can enjoy your beautiful day and have dinner waiting when the day is over.
 It's fairly easy to convert your favorite recipes for crockpot use.